PPMTF/PPMTF/README.md

 Then experimental results of PPMTF will be output in "data/PF/utilpriv_PPMTF_TK.csv".

-We plotted Figure 7 "PPMTF" in our paper using this file.
+We plotted Figure 7 "PPMTF" in our paper using this file, while changing the alpha parameter from 0.5 to 1000.
 See "res/PF/utilpriv.xlsx" for details.

 **(3) Synthesizing traces in FS using PPMTF**